"Finding the way once is luck. Finding the way twice takes a good map."

 I, also, work with the Neoliberal Project as a local organizer to plan events and meet-ups in Washington, DC.
 The project is a dedicated to advancing the global open society, power of markets, social safety net, and liberalism in the United States and around the globe.

 From 2011-2017, I worked for the Washington College GIS Program as both a student Junior Analyst and as a full-time GIS Analyst II.
-The majoirty of my work was on projects for the Maryland Governor's Office of Crime Control and Prevention (GOCCP) and Maryland Highway Safety Office (MHSO), but I also did work for nonprofits and local governments.
-My current career would not be possible without the unique opportunity that I received at Washington College to be, funtionally, an apprentice in addition to my normal studies.
+The majority of my work was on projects for the Maryland Governor's Office of Crime Control and Prevention (GOCCP) and Maryland Highway Safety Office (MHSO), but I also did work for nonprofits and local governments.
+My current career would not be possible without the unique opportunity that I received at Washington College to be, functionally, an apprentice in addition to my normal studies.

 For a while, I maintained a blog on this domain.
-Most all of the content was the cringy wrtings of a college student.
-A few of the posts live here, the rest exist in the etheral of the internet archive.
+Most all of the content was the cringy writings of a college student.
+A few of the posts live here, the rest exist in the ethereal of the internet archive.
 The content of my musings were my own, at the time, and do not speak for my my employer(s), my school(s), or any other person, body, or organizations.
 I'm honestly not sure if they even speak for me anymore.